psu13/mutable-hakyll/draft/quantum.md

 for the Hamiltonian.
 Time evolution of states is then given by the Schrödinger equation.

 1. The possible values of observables are the eigenvalues of the corresponding operator, and the eigenvectors are the states that achieve those values.
-Finally, measurements result in values only probabilistically, with the probabilities given by the Born rule, as illustrated in the simple two-state example above.
+In addition, for the operators that represent observables, the eigenvectors always form an orthonormal basis of the underlying state space.
+Which is really convenient.

 OK.
-See you in Part 3.
+See you in [Part 3](measurement.html).

 ### References